Meet the National Committee

 David Lang is managing partner of DAL Consulting Group, focused on environmental agriculture and renewable energy in the US and Southeast Asia.
 Previously, he was executive director of the Balboa Park Cultural Partnership, a collaboration of 26 cultural institutions in San Diego.
 Earlier, Lang was director of government affairs for Houston-based KSA Industries, parent company for the NFL’s Tennessee Titans.
 Before that he was vice president for development for the Sigma Chi Fraternity Foundation in Evanston, Illinois.

-Lang is vice chair of the Bastyr University Board of Trustees in Seattle, serves on the USA Triathlon Foundation Board of Trustees, and is a member of Corporate Directors
+Lang is vice chair of the Bastyr University Board of Trustees in Seattle, serves on the USA Triathlon Foundation Board of Trustees, and is a member of Corporate Directors Forum and Scouting Alumni and Friends.

 - Wichita Falls, TX